lirendic01/proyecto-sql-data-warehouse/docs/Data_Catalog.md

 This table stores customer information.

-It combines customer details with extra demographic and geographic data, such as country, gender, marital status, and birthdate.
+It combines customer details with extra demographic and geographic data, such as country, gender, marital status, and birthdate

 ## Columns